RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What’s the difference between Computer Science and IT?

-Before we delve into the nitty gritty, you might be wondering - so what’s the difference between Computer Science and IT?
+Before we delve into the nitty-gritty, you might be wondering - what’s the difference between Computer Science and IT?
 Because they do sound very similar.

 Both involve computers and computational theories.
 However, there are some key differences between them that are worth bearing in mind if you’re considering a career in one of these areas.